 We next conduct a series of robustness tests using the same panel specification.
 To conserve space, Table 2 reports the relevant coefficient estimates for β .
-Columns (4)-(6) present results with control variables, while Columns (1)-(3) present results without controls.
+Columns (4)-(6) present results with control variables, while Columns (1)-(3) present results without controls for comparison.

-In Panel A, we consider three alternative fiscal exposure measures: the logarithm of total obligated amounts, and the obligated amount scaled by average quarterly revenues from the past two quarters, or that scaled by the stock market cap at the end of the quarter.
+In Panel A, we consider alternative fiscal exposure measures: the logarithm of total obligated amounts, and the obligated amount scaled by average quarterly revenues from the past two quarters, or that scaled by the stock market cap at the end of the quarter.
 Notably, the first measure does not control for size effects; the literature has shown that size significantly and positively predicts earnings surprises (see, e.g., Loughran and McDonald (2011) among many others).
-Regardless, all alternative measures yield highly robust results with statistically significant positive coefficients.
+While this measure provides useful insights, we place less emphasis on it.
+All alternative measures yield highly robust results with statistically significant positive coefficients.